-Evidence-based Primary Psychiatric Residential and Day Treatment Programs
+Evidence-based Psychiatric Treatment Programs

 Mental health treatment centers that are evidence-based use science – the findings of reputable studies – to drive their treatment models and to guide client care.
 As an evidence-based psychiatric treatment center, Skyland Trail uses data to select treatments that have been proven to successfully help patients reduce symptoms and improve functioning.